Fire and Arson Investigation I : 40 Hours

 Student Fee: Class specific

-If you are interested in having this course taught in your area, contact your regional representative or EDDIE BAIN.
+If you are interested in having this course taught in your area, contact your regional representative or JOHN HIGH.
 If you are not sure who your regional representative is, take a look at this map.
 It is color coded by county.
 The regional representatives are listed below.